NewFoS Research Experience and Mentoring (REM)

 Launched in June 2025, the REM program has already supported 9 undergraduate researchers across partner institutions in its first summer.
 Students gained hands-on experience in topological acoustics, developed stronger scientific identities, and grew more confident in pursuing STEM research and graduate pathways.

-- 9 digital storyboards created
+- 9 digital storyboards produced, highlighting research and learning outcomes

-- 6 research posters presented
+- 6 research posters presented at the end-of-summer symposium

 Survey and focus group results showed that students’ knowledge of topological acoustics increased significantly, their interest in STEM graduate programs and research-related careers grew, and their sense of belonging in STEM improved.
 Mentors also reported that students became more independent researchers and more confident in communicating their work.